Estate Planning FAQs

 Q. How much can I gift to someone without tax consequences?

-You may gift $14,000 per person per year without any tax consequences, no matter how large your estate.
-As a married couple, you can give $28,000 to any one person per year.
-For example, if you and your spouse have three children, you may give a total of $84,000 free of gift and estate tax.
+You may gift $15,000 per person per year without any tax consequences, no matter how large your estate.
+As a married couple, you can give $30,000 to anyone person per year.
+For example, if you and your spouse have three children, you may give a total of $90,000 free of gift and estate tax.
 The amount of these gifts will not be included in your gross estate at your death.

 Q. Will my children have to pay inheritance tax or income tax on their inheritance?